SKT27182/DeepVision/README.md

 ### [Inception](https://arxiv.org/pdf/1409.4842v1.pdf): This is the first CNN architecture to use inception modules.
 It was proposed by Christian Szegedy, Vincent Vanhoucke, Sergey Ioffe, and Jonathon Shlens.
 The architecture consists of 22 convolutional layers, 5 pooling layers, and 3 fully connected layers.
 For more details, refer to the [Inception](Notes/classification/Inception.md) notes.

 ---

+### [Densenet](https://arxiv.org/pdf/1608.06993v5.pdf): This is the first CNN architecture to use dense blocks.
+It was proposed by Gao Huang, Zhuang Liu, Laurens van der Maaten, and Kilian Q. Weinberger.
+The architecture consists of 121 convolutional layers, 5 pooling layers, and 3 fully connected layers.
+For more details, refer to the [Densenet](Notes/classification/Densenet.md) notes.

+---
 ---

 ## Generative Models